Chaoulli v Quebec (AG): Court's opinions

 The appeal court's characterization of the issue as an infringement of an economic right is rejected by Deschamps.
 She goes on to note that the long waits at hospitals can result in deaths and that private health care prohibited by the Quebec Acts would likely have saved those lives.
 The wait lists, she claims, are an implicit form of rationing, and it is the government's rationing policy that is being challenged here as a violation of the right to "security of person" (per Canadian Charter) and "personal inviolability" (per Quebec Charter).

 Deschamps sides with the trial judge, who found a violation of section 7 of the Canadian Charter, but she interprets it as being more of a violation of the similar section 1 of the Quebec Charter.
 She adopts a broad interpretation, citing R. v.
 Morgentaler among others as examples of delay in medical treatment as a violation of security of person.
 She further rejects the dissenters' suggestion that a patient could seek medical treatment outside of the province as too extreme and case-specific.

-Turning to the requisite analysis to justify the violation, Deschamps points to the "minimal impairment" expectation to be the one of the most interest.
-Expert and witness testimony was examined of which she found it to be not particularly credible or useful.
+Turning to the requisite analysis to justify the violation, Deschamps points to the "minimal impairment" expectation to be that of the most interest.
+Expert and witness testimony was examined, which she found to be not particularly credible or useful.
 She then examines other provinces' health legislation, finding the lack of prohibitory legislation allows her to conclude that the Quebec Acts are not necessary to preserve the public health plan.
 Studies on public health programs in other countries examined by Deschamps support this claim.

 The issue of deference to government is considered.
 "When the courts are given the tools they need to make a decision, they should not hesitate to assume their responsibilities," she states, claiming that social policies developed by the government should not be shied away from by the courts.
 Deference should be given only with a justification consistent with democratic values and sufficiently necessary to maintain public order.

 In concluding, Deschamp points her finger squarely at the government and suggests the need for change: